mrvip1206/tiktokv4/README.md

 2. Make sure all depedencies are installed
 2. Open tiktokv4 using a **Code Editor** and edit line
 <pre>vidUrl = "YOUR_URL" #Change YOUR_URL to your Tik Tok video URL
-auto = 1 #Read comment above this line for more info</pre>
+username = "YOUR_USERNAME" #Change YOUR_USERNAME to your Tik Tok username auto = 1 #Read comment above this line for more info</pre>

 ## Few things